Equilibrium (band)

 Equilibrium is a German folk metal band from Bavaria.
-The band's music combines elements of folk music, pagan metal, melodic black metal and symphonic metal, though they recently added in more modern influences including metalcore and industrial metal.
+The band's music combines elements of folk music, melodic death metal, and symphonic metal, though they recently took on a more modern metalcore direction.
 Their riffs reflect traditional Germanic melodies.
 Their lyrical themes focus on Germanic tales and mythology.
 The lyrics of the band used to be mostly in German, although most recently they prioritized English, especially starting with their sixth album Renegades (2019).

 History

 The group toured with Commander and Sycronomica in 2005.
 The following year they signed a contract with the Nuclear Blast record label and on 27 June 2008 they released their second album, Sagas.

 In February 2010, Equilibrium had to cancel their appearance at the Winterfire Festival in Germany "due to serious restructuring within the band".
 It was later revealed that vocalist Helge Stang and drummer Manuel DiCamillo had left the band.
 The following month the band announced that Robse, vocalist in the German pagan metal band Vrankenvorde, had been chosen as their new vocalist.

 In the same year, Israeli drummer Tuval "Hati" Refaeli, who is also the drummer of the brutal death metal band Viscera Trail joined the band.
 The band, full again, released their third album, Rekreatur, via Nuclear Blast, on 18 June 2010.

 On 27 June 2013, the band announced their first EP, titled Waldschrein, which contains a new single along with its acoustic version, a remake of the song "Der Sturm" and an old, previously unreleased song titled "Zwergenhammer", as well as their own cover of the main theme for the game The Elder Scrolls V: Skyrim, composed by Jeremy Soule, titled "Himmelsrand".
 The EP was released on 16 August 2013.

 The song "Waldschrein" is part of the next album of the band, Erdentempel, which was released in June 2014.
 However, the album contains a completely re-recorded version of the song.
 Two days after the announcement of the album, founding members and siblings Andreas Völkl and Sandra Van Eldik decided to leave the band for unspecified reasons.